Importance of Mobile Responsive Testing:

 Hence for a business which not only confides on an app but also a website, it is very important that the website fits well in these different sizes.
 Your customers or users will not like it if they have to adjust their phones to get a better look at the content of your website.

-This is where mobile responsive or mobile friendly behavior come into the picture.
+This is where mobile responsive or mobile-friendly behavior comes into the picture.

 Responsive or friendly web design is fundamentally related to websites.
 Mobile responsive web design is an approach followed in the website development to give the users a decent viewing experience on whatever device they are viewing.